DaveCaulfield/mkg-north-dublin-martial-arts/README.md

    - A video demonstrating some training in Jeet Kune Do with a re-assuring quote helps encourage the user to try out a class.

    ## Class Timetable
-   - The class timetable uses a responsive drop down feature that allows it to work well for the user on both mobile and desktop.
+   - The class timetable provides an interactive drop down feature that allows easy navigation for the user on both mobile and desktop.

    <img src="docs/readme-images/classes.png" alt="screen shot mkg north dublin timetable section" />